 \subsubsection{Generation of Tactile Images}

-Following fine-tuning, tactile graphics are generated using the fine-tuned SD v1.5 model, as depicted in Figure~\ref{fig:tactilenet_process} (right).
-Our generation phase operates under two settings: (1) class-specific prompts alone and (2) prompts combined with natural images.
-The inclusion of natural images significantly improved output quality, with 30\% of graphics meeting quality standards compared to 15\% for text-only prompts.
-These results highlight the importance of multimodal inputs for tactile graphic synthesis, as further evaluated in Section~\ref{evaluation_protocol}.
+Following fine-tuning, tactile graphics were generated using the fine-tuned SD v1.5 model (Figure~\ref{fig:tactilenet_process}, right).
+Two generation settings were used: (1) class-specific text prompts alone and (2) prompts combined with natural images.
+Including natural images doubled the output quality, with 30\% of graphics meeting standards versus 15\% for text-only prompts (Section~\ref{evaluation_protocol}).

-\section{Experimental Settings}
+\section{EXPERIMENTAL SETTINGS}

 This section outlines the configuration and environmental settings utilized in our experiments.